Scroll down for more News

 “We are committed to improving the health and safety of our community, and for that reason, we consistently adopt the most up-to-date, evidence-based treatments to improve outcomes for our neighbors,” commented AMFEMS Fire Chief Kevin Groody.
 “There is significant evidence showing that a bundle of care including head-up CPR with the EleGARD could improve survival from sudden cardiac arrest”

-Anchorage Middletown Fire & EMS will train on the EleGARD System on August 8 at 08:00 am at 9514 Featherbell Blvd, Louisville, KY 40059, and will deploy eight devices – one for each ambulance within the service area.
+Anchorage Middletown Fire & EMS trains quarterly on the EleGARD System and has deployed eight devices – one for each ambulance within the service area.

 ABOUT Anchorage Middletown Fire & EMS